axibase/atsd/api/meta/replacement-table/update.md

 Similarly, fields that are set to `null` are ignored and are left unchanged.

+If content type is JSON, both metadata (including `name`) and records may be updated.
+If content type is CSV, only records update is possible.

 ## Request

 | **Method** | **Path** | **Content-Type Header**|